AlgyJr/ios_guides/Auto-Layout-Basics.md

 constraints are correct, and the way the views are laid out on the canvas is wrong.
 You should not select this option if you suspect one of the constraints is wrong.
-In particular, do not select this option if Interface Builder tells you have "Missing Constraints" as this will result in confusing placement of your view off screen or having it be sized to zero.
+In particular, do not select this option if Interface Builder says that you have "Missing Constraints" as this will result in confusing placement of your view off screen or having it be sized to zero.

 Here we edit the red view's constraints for height, but this is not properly updated on our canvas.
 After selecting "Update Frames" the new